defnotkevz/zettelkasten/Docker.md

 the steps of the dockerfile matters because of the caching that works in docker.

 docker ps -a //all containers

+### persistent data storage

+volumes, bind mounts, tempfs mounts

+volumes are the new version.
+*tempfs is used for something different altogether*

+## essential docker commands

+- docker image ls -> show all images
+- docker ps -> running containers
+- docker ps -a -> show all containers including stopped ones
+- docker stop -> stop a container
+- docker container prune -> removes all stopped containers
+- docker run -p 5000:80 -d -rm nginx -> run in background, opened to a port and deletes after it stops.
+- docker exec -> run a command on an already running container
+- docker exec -it *container*

 ---
 #docker